 Chickenpox (varicella)

 Chickenpox (varicella) is an illness caused by the varicella-zoster virus.
-Children usually have a mild illness and recover quickly.
-Chickenpox can be serious for pregnant women, newborn babies or people with weakened immune systems.
+Chickenpox is very contagious for anyone who has not had chickenpox in the past or been vaccinated.
+Most people have a mild illness and get better quickly.
+Chickenpox can be serious for pregnant women, very young babies or people with weakened immune systems.

 Signs and symptoms